 35. Advanced budget configuration

 Break-even is the point when your costs start equaling revenue.
-For your advertising efforts, this happens when the cost to acquire new customers begins equaling positive return on investment.
+For your advertising efforts, this happens when the cost to acquire new customers begins equaling a positive return on investment.

 37. Link clicks